MovingBlocks/TempDoc/Block-architecture.md

     "entity" : {
         // The entity prefab associated with this block (maybe allow it to be inlined?)
         "prefab" : "engine:chest",
-        // Whether the entity should be persistant "temporary" : false,
+        // Whether the entity should be persistent "temporary" : false,
         // whether changes to the components of an entity are persisted "keepActive" : true
     },

   "inventory" : {
-        // Should the block go straight into the havester's inventory "directPickup" : false,
+        // Should the block go straight into the harvester's inventory "directPickup" : false,
         "stackable" : true
     }